 Removes up to 130 pints of moisture in 24 hours

 At 130 pints of moisture removed every 24 hours, the quality of this dehumidifier speaks for itself.
-I was very happy with the amount of moisture it removed from the air every day.
+I was very happy with how much moisture it removed from the air daily.
 130 pints is a lot, and it really made a difference in the quality of my home.

-It basically did just want I wanted it to and carried out the primary task of reducing moisture, and at levels that high, it is arguably one of the best in the business.
+It basically did just want I wanted it to and carried out the primary task of reducing moisture, and at levels that high levels, it is arguably one of the best in the business.

-The 1870F XL is also able to dehumidify homes as large as 3900sqft.
+The 1870F XL can also dehumidify homes as large as 3900 sqft.
 Though this puts it far below the 1870 XL pro, it is still very impressive considering the fact that there are few regular houses with far greater sizes today.
-For the majority of us and that includes me this is more than adequate.
+For most of us, including me, this is more than adequate.

 Effective for both whole house and crawlspace use

-Due to its moisture extraction capacity, as well as the area it covers, the 1870F XL is both effective when used for whole-house purposes as well as in crawl spaces or basements.
-As long as such a basement or crawl space has a good drainage system installed in it, the 1870F XL would drop humidity level in no time, leaving it dry and harmless just as it should be.
+Due to its moisture extraction capacity and the area it covers, the 1870F XL is effective when used for whole-house purposes and in crawl spaces or basements.
+As long as such a basement or crawl space has a good drainage system installed, the 1870F XL would drop humidity level in no time, leaving it dry and harmless just as it should be.
 So the bottom line is I would recommend the 1870F XL for a whole house, basement, or crawl space.

 Mobility